IBM/resilient-java-microservices-with-istio/README.md

 ## 5. Create fault injection to test your fault tolerance

+Before we move on, we need to understand the idea of fault tolerance and fault injection.

+- Fault Tolerance: Features that keep your application continue operating properly in the event of the failure.
+Some of the common features are timeouts and retries.
+- Fault Injection: Introducing faults to test our application.

 In many cases, you want to create fault tolerances to keep your application running even with some of your components is failed.
 Furthermore, you want to inject some failures in order to test the fault tolerances are working properly.
 Istio can let you do both fault tolerance and fault tolerance without changing any of your code.

 Here's an example to demonstrate how can you create and test your fault tolerance.

-An example of fault tolerance is timeout.
+First, we want to create a 1-second timeout to the vote service, so the vote service can stop listening if cloudant is not responding within 1-second.
+Then, in order to make sure we can trigger the fault tolerance, we will inject more than 1-second delay to cloudant, so the vote service will be timeout for each response from cloudant.

 Let's apply a 1-second timeout on your Vote service.

 ```shell
 istioctl create -f manifests/timeout-vote.yaml